-6. Make-up work which is not turned in within the make-up schedule for that assignment shall receive a zero.
+6. Make-up work which is not turned in within the make-up schedule for that assignment shall receive a school whether or not the class for which the work is due meets the day of their return.

 7. Students are responsible for turning in their make-up work without the teacher having to ask for it.